nathan-cox830/Cox-Data-Science-Portfolio/TidyData-Project/README.md

 Then, it can be visualized and analyzed.
 I hope you find this project insightful and enjoy it!

-Here's a sneak peek of one of my visualizations!
+Here's a sneak peek of one of my visualizations, which shows the gender distribution of medals by sport!

 <img src="Images/heatmap.png">